 Growing up in Germany, MAX LEITNER developed a love for photography.
 Throughout the past decade he traveled throughout the United States, living for several years in Chicago, where he predominately focused on trends in urban-exploring and lifestyle.

 Regarding the editing process, Max admits to strong opinions on the term “filter,” viewing filters as physical attachments to a lens and everything that occurs afterwards on the computer to be a “treatment.”
-For his own editing, Max prefers to approach the RAW file with Lightroom and then moves to Photoshop to make any further refinements.
+For his own editing, Max prefers to approach the RAW file with Lightroom and then move to Photoshop to make any further refinements.